Leo Tolstoy

 5

-Pleasure and luxury is what you call happiness, but I think that to want nothing is the bliss of gods, and therefore to limit your needs is to move closer to this highest happiness.
+Pleasure and luxury is what you call happiness, but for my part, I think that to want nothing is the bliss of gods, and therefore to limit your needs is to move closer to this highest happiness.

 — Socrates